This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

 Squilt Musical Era Bundle and Meet the Instruments

 We love SQUILT (Super Quiet Uninterrupted Listening Time).
 With this curriculum, my children get exposed to notable pieces of music.
-SQUILT also allows us the opportunity to include a peaceful ritual of music appreciation into our days.
+SQUILT also allows us the opportunity to include a peaceful ritual of music appreciation in our daily lives.

 Physical Education

-I don’t use a specific curriculum for physical education, but I plan a variety of activities at home to get my girls moving on a daily basis.
-We use Yoga DVDs as well as various exercise video games such as Wii Fit Plus, Just Dance Kids, and Zumba Kids.
+I don’t use a specific physical education curriculum, but I plan a variety of activities at home to get my girls moving on a daily basis.
+We use Yoga DVDs and various exercise video games, such as Wii Fit Plus, Just Dance Kids, and Zumba Kids.

 Curriculum for Mom